groundhog2k/helm-charts/charts/gitea/README.md

 This chart uses the original [Gitea from Docker](https://hub.docker.com/r/gitea/gitea) to deploy Gitea in Kubernetes.

-It allows fully supports deployment of the [ARM64v8 image of Gitea](https://hub.docker.com/layers/gitea/gitea/linux-arm64/images/sha256-21cf22dace8dcd3ccd3188a65380ae028b9dc891a9385caeb0db27b62c3d7a42?context=explore) on a ARM64 based Kubernetes cluster just by exchanging the existing `node.selector` value.
+It fully supports deployment of arm64v8 and amd64 multi-architecture docker image.
+Just set the `nodeSelector` value to `kubernetes.io/arch: "arm64"` (default is `"amd64"`)

 ## Prerequisites